 So the power of the gravitational radiation from that event was, briefly, more powerful than the electromagnetic radiation from all the stars in all the galaxies of the visible universe.
 (As one student wrote: "either I can't calculate or this is amazing".)

 But this raises an interesting question: if it was that powerful, why didn't we hear it?
 (A colleague and I wrote an essay about this for Nature Physics.)

 Of course it was a long away (1.3 billion light-years, or 1.3x1025 m).
-But even so, dividing the power by 4π*Distance2 to get the power per unit area, the intensity received here in the Milky Way was ~ 0.02 watts per square metre.
-Which is not all that small: light intensity at this level is brighter than full moon on a clear night.
-Sound at this intensity is fairly loud: it's 103 decibels.
+But even so, dividing the power by 4π*Distance2 to get the power per unit area, the intensity received here in the Milky Way was roughly 0.02 watts per square metre.
+Which is not all that small: light intensity at this level is brighter than full moon on a clear night Or, for another comparison, sound at this intensity is fairly loud: it's 103 decibels.
 So hey, these waves were distorting our heads, including our ears: could we have heard them?
 No, obviously enough, or it wouldn't have taken such a huge effort to detect them.

 Look again at the scale on the plot: a fractional contraction or expansion (strain) in space of ε ~ 10−21, so a distortion in our inner ears of ~10−23 m.
 In terms of ε and frequency f, the intensity is (πc3/2G)f2ε2.
 Now c is large and G is small, so ε must be very small for a given intensity.

 Gravity is a very weak force: for an electron and a proton, gravitational attraction is about 1039 times weaker than electrical.
 One might say that gravity interacts only weakly with mass and with space.
 Consequently, even when the waves have considerable intensity, the resultant distortion of space is minuscule.